larserikfinholt/jquery-vertical-timeline/README.md

 ### Data

 Create a Google Spreadsheet with the following columns (see options for different names) and publish it.
+An example can be found [here](https://docs.google.com/spreadsheet/ccc?key=0AsmHVq28GtVJdG1fX3dsQlZrY18zTVA2ZG8wTXdtNHc#gid=0);

 * title
 * date